NXMMINTT/NXMMINTT/README.md

 ---

 ### 🌟 About Me
 Hi there!
-I'm MINDMINT— a curious and creative developer who loves turning ideas into real, interactive experiences on the web.
+I'm **MINDMINT** — a curious and creative developer who loves turning ideas into real, interactive experiences on the web.

 Right now, I’m focused on learning **frontend development**, especially HTML, CSS, and JavaScript.
 I enjoy building clean and friendly interfaces that make users smile ✨

 Besides coding, I’m also passionate about **design and art**.
-You’ll often find me on **Figma**, creating cute UI mockups or exploring digital illustration 🎨 Lately, I’ve started learning about **backend development** too — diving into databases, APIs, and how everything connects together behind the scenes.
+You’ll often find me on **Figma**, creating cute UI mockups or exploring digital illustration 🎨

+Lately, I’ve started learning about **backend development** too — diving into databases, APIs, and how everything connects together behind the scenes.
 My goal is to become a **Full-Stack Developer** who can build complete, meaningful web applications from scratch.

 Let’s keep learning and creating cool things together! 🚀💖

 ### 📫 Connect with Me